Camps Mohican Reena: History

 In 1952, the Deitch and Knoll families withdrew from ownership, selling their interests in Irving "Tarzan" Pearlman and Dr. Irving and Jackie Miller.
 Joe Deitch, beloved as "Uncle Joe," continued as a director until suffering a heart attack just before the start of the 1962 season.
 The Millers apparently only lasted one season, selling their interest to Frank Salz, the longtime head counsellor of Mohican.
 Frank Salz, a counsellor at Mohican from 1928, was an All-American basketball player, a teacher at Brooklyn Technical High School, and president of the Athletic Coaches Association of Greater New York.

-Rickie Weiss, sister-in-law of the Halperns, served as Reena's head counsellor for many years through the summer of 1959, and was succeeded for four summers by Shirley Liebman.
-After the summer of 1958, the Halperns and Salz families sold their interests to Fern and Harold Fox of Woodmere, Long Island.
-The Halperns remained as directors through 1959, and Frank Salz continued as head counsellor of Mohican through 1960.
+Rickie Weiss, sister-in-law of the Helperns, served as Reena's head counsellor for many years through the summer of 1959, and was succeeded for four summers by Shirley Liebman.
+After the summer of 1958, the Helperns and Salz families sold their interests to Fern and Harold Fox of Woodmere, Long Island.
+The Helperns remained as directors through 1959, and Frank Salz continued as head counsellor of Mohican through 1960.
 Enrollment peaked at 400 campers in 1960, a large percentage of whom were children of campers and staff from the early years.
 As Harold Fox assumed control (Tarzan was largely responsible for buildings and grounds and the kitchen), long-term staff members departed and enrollment fell precipitously.

 Tarzan died during the summer of 1962, and his brother Max assumed his role in 1963.
 By 1963, enrollment had decreased to 150 campers and the facility had physically declined dramatically.
 After the 1963 season, the camps closed.
 The property was purchased by Camp Ramah, and continues as a religious summer camp to this day.